 - Managed a project

 You will have probably noticed that all these keywords are action verbs.
 It is extremely important that you start your bullet points with action verbs.
 This enables your resume reviewer to identify the skills you have by just reading the first word of every bullet point!
 If you make your reviewer's life easy, trust us, they will want to work with you and will give you an interview :)

-In addition, if you are looking for more guidance, you can also check out our consulting resume review service.
-We've helped tens of candidates get an interview in the past and can help you make sure you maximise your chances of getting an interview with McKinsey, BCG and Bain.
+If you are looking for more guidance, you can also check out our consulting resume review service.
+We've helped thousands of candidates get an interview and land an offer and can help you make sure you maximise your chances of getting an interview with McKinsey, BCG and Bain.